urostomy is an opening in the abdomen created by a surgical procedure (radical cystectomy) to allow urine

 a wet washcloth or wipe.
 You may use soap; if you do, rinse well.
 Allow your

 skin to dry and check your skin and stoma for signs of irritation.
-See the Treating
+See the section below on treating skin irritation.

 Measure your stoma, if needed.
 After your